-Fri, 16th October, 2020 from 9:00 AM, in Awliscombe
+Fri, 16th October, 2020 from 9:30 AM, in

 Our tendency is to move on rapidly, neither giving sufficient attention to ending something well nor dwelling in an empty space of uncertainty and ‘not knowing’ before beginning something else.

 Yet, if we can attend to endings and unfinished business and allow ourselves to rest in the emerging, ‘liminal space’, it can be a creative space, rich in possibilities; what in Gestalt is described as the ‘fertile void’.